nickgammon/G-Pascal/markdown/pascal_compiler.md

 ### Things to be careful of

-* Functions which do not assign to the function return value give undefined results.
+* Functions which do not assign to the function return value return zero.
 * Variables are not initialised and therefore their initial contents are undefined.
-* Multiplication discards high-order bits if result is too large.
+* Multiplication discards high-order bits if the result is too large.
 * Divide remainder is always positive (ie. MOD always gives a positive result, regardless of operand signs)
 * Function arguments are always integers and always return an integer.
 * Divide-by-zero raises an error and stops execution.
 Check for a zero divisor if you don't want that to happen.